1Malaysia: Introduction of KPIs

 The 1Malaysia initiative introduced the use of Key Performance Indicators (KPIs) and National Key Result Areas (NKRAs) to improve government efficiency.
 KPIs were used to evaluate ministries and government agencies, with performance reviews conducted every six months.
 Each ministry was required to establish specific KPIs, focusing on policy outcomes rather than traditional input-based assessments.

 The NKRAs focused on six policy areas: crime prevention, reducing government corruption, increasing access to quality education, improving the standard of living for low-income groups, upgrading rural infrastructure, and enhancing public transportation.

 To support the implementation of the KPI system, a new cabinet position was created.
 Idris Jala, the former CEO of Malaysia Airlines, was appointed Minister Without a Portfolio and CEO of the Performance Management and Delivery Unit (PEMANDU).
 He worked alongside Koh Tsu Koon, the minister in charge of National Unity and Performance Management, to train over 500 government officers in the KPI system.

-Branches of 1Malaysia
+Initiatives of 1Malaysia

+Government Transformation Programme

+The Government Transformation Programme (GTP) was created to address seven key areas concerning the people of the country.
+The programme was unveiled on 28 January 2010 to support the 1Malaysia concept and motto "People First, Performance Now" and is expected to contribute in making the country a developed and high-income nation as per its Vision 2020.

 1Malaysia clinics

 In the 2010 budget, the Malaysian government allocated funding to establish 50 medical clinics under the 1Malaysia initiative.
 These clinics provided basic medical services for conditions such as fever, coughs, colds, wounds, cuts, diabetes, and hypertension.
 Malaysian citizens were charged RM1 (approximately US$0.22) for treatment and medication, while non-citizens were charged RM15.
-These clinics were later renamed Community Clinics.
+These clinics were later renamed Klinik Komuniti (lit.
+'Community Clinics').

-1Malaysia Community WiFi
+1Malaysia Wireless Village

-As part of the 1Malaysia campaign, free Wi-Fi services were introduced in rural areas under the Kampung Tanpa Wayar (Wireless Villages) initiative.
-The services were later rebranded as WiFi Komuniti (Community WiFi).
+As part of the 1Malaysia campaign, free Wi-Fi services were introduced in rural areas under the Kampung Tanpa Wayar (lit.
+'Wireless Villages') initiative.
+The services were later rebranded as WiFi Komuniti (lit.
+'Community WiFi').